Medical Expenses Reimbursement Account (MERA)

 Tax Advantage and Effect on Other Benefits

-You can establish a MERA by authorizing a reduction in your salary up to $2,500 a year.
+You can establish a MERA by authorizing a reduction in your salary up to $2,550 a year (for 2016) and $2,600 (for 2017).
 This amount then is used to pay eligible medical and dental expenses.
 Because money goes into a MERA before income or Social Security taxes are withheld, you save money by paying fewer taxes.
 Depending on where a participant lives, this money may be exempt from state and local taxes as well.
 The MERA plan is administered by Benefit Strategies.

 Participation in a MERA does not affect other benefits that are based on salary.
 These other benefits will continue to be calculated on salary before deductions are made.